Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Introduction

-The research problem is that it remains largely underexplored whether there are underlying relationships among these flat representation clusters, rather than their being entirely independent.
-To address this, this work applies hierarchical clustering algorithms~\cite{ran2023comprehensive} to analyse whether hierarchical clustering phenomena are preserved within the representation space of a speaker recognition network.
-Specifically, two well-established hierarchical clustering algorithms—Single Linkage (SLINK)~\cite{gower1969minimum, sibson1973slink} and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN)~\cite{campello2013density}—are applied separately to analyse representations extracted from a well-trained speaker recognition network~\cite{chung2020defence}.
-The results produced by both algorithms indicate that the representations of our network are really organised into clusters exhibiting hierarchical relationships (i.e. hierarchical representation clusters), rather than forming entirely independent clusters.
-We refer to this hierarchical clustering phenomenon observed within the examined speaker recognition network as \textit{inner hierarchical clustering}.
-The performance of SLINK and HDBSCAN in analysing these representations is evaluated on the basis of the quality of the hierarchical representation clusters they produce, using the method proposed by Rosenberg et al.~\cite{rosenberg2007v}.
+To achieve our purpose, two well-established hierarchical clustering algorithms, Single-Linkage Clustering (SLINK)~\cite{gower1969minimum, sibson1973slink} and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN)~\cite{campello2013density}, are applied separately to representations extracted from a speaker recognition network trained by Chung et al.~\cite{chung2020defence}.
+The experiments reveal different inner hierarchical clustering phenomena for the examined speaker recognition network, with SLINK and HDBSCAN each producing hierarchical representation clusters.
+The quality of each inner hierarchical clustering phenomenon is evaluated using the method proposed by Rosenberg et al.~\cite{rosenberg2007v}.

-With respect to the topic of analysing, visualising and understanding the network representation space, we further aim to visualise and semantically interpret the inner hierarchical clustering phenomena, rather than merely analysing it.
-Specifically, given the optimal hierarchical representation clusters produced by a particular algorithm (i.e. SLINK or HDBSCAN) that achieves the highest evaluation score, we present these clusters in the form of a tree-like structure, namely a dendrogram~\cite{sokal1958statistical}.
-This tree structure illustrates how smaller, low-level clusters are hierarchically combined as larger, high-level clusters.
+Afterwards, our research purpose shifts to visualising and understanding the hierarchical clustering phenomena within the representation space of the speaker recognition network.
+Following the previous experiments, we further visualise the inner hierarchical clustering phenomenon analysed by SLINK, whose hierarchical representation clusters achieve the best evaluation quality under Rosenberg et al.'s method~\cite{rosenberg2007v}, in the form of a tree-like structure, namely a dendrogram~\cite{sokal1958statistical}.
+Moreover, our additional experiments provide a semantic interpretation for the clusters in the visualised dendrogram using a new method we proposed, termed Hierarchical Cluster-Class Matching (HCCM).
+In the remaining paragraphs of this section, we give an introduction to HCCM.